Connect With Us

 • Favorable current market conditions for refinancing

-The Fannie Mae RefiNow program may offer refinancing options for borrowers who are specifically seeking to remove co-signers from existing loans.
+The Fannie Mae RefiNow program may offer refinancing options for borrowers specifically seeking to remove co-signers from existing loans.

 Special Considerations for Loan Programs

-Co-signer arrangements for FHA loan programs follow different guidelines than those for conventional mortgages.
+Co-signer arrangements for FHA loan programs follow different guidelines than conventional mortgages.
 FHA permits non-occupant co-borrowers but structures this arrangement differently than conventional co-signer programs.

-Understanding program-specific rules helps borrowers choose the right financing path for their situation.
-Conventional loans, FHA loans, VA loans, and USDA loans each have unique co-signer policies and qualification requirements that may affect your homeownership strategy.
+Understanding program-specific rules helps you choose the right financing path.
+Remember: conventional loans, FHA loans, VA loans, and USDA loans each have unique co-signer policies and qualification requirements that may affect your property ownership strategy.

-Tax implications of co-signing a mortgage affect both parties differently.
-The primary borrower, who owns the property and occupies it as their primary residence, can deduct mortgage interest on their federal tax return.
+Tax implications of co-signing affect both parties differently.
+The primary borrower - who owns the property and lives there - can deduct mortgage interest on their federal tax return.

-The co-signer cannot claim these valuable deductions unless their name appears on the actual property deed.
-This creates an unequal tax situation where one party receives benefits while the other assumes payment responsibility without corresponding tax advantages.
+The co-signer cannot claim those valuable deductions unless their name appears on the actual property deed.
+That creates an unequal tax situation in which one party receives benefits while the other assumes payment responsibilities without corresponding tax advantages.

-Legal counsel can clarify specific responsibilities and protections for both parties in a co-signing arrangement.
-Written agreements between borrowers and co-signers, while not binding on the lender, can establish clear expectations for payment responsibilities and communication protocols between all parties.
+Legal counsel may clarify specific responsibilities and protections for both parties in a co-signing arrangement.
+Written agreements between borrowers and co-signers - while not binding on the lender - can form clear expectations for payment responsibilities and communication procedures.

-Both borrowers and potential co-signers should carefully evaluate all implications before proceeding with a co-signer arrangement.
-Open communication about expectations, potential financial changes, and contingency plans helps prevent misunderstandings and relationship strain.
+Both borrowers and potential co-signers should carefully evaluate all implications before proceeding.
+Candid communication about expectations, possible financial changes, and contingency plans helps stop misunderstandings and relationship strain.

 While most lenders permit co-signer arrangements, all parties must fully understand the financial and legal commitment involved.
-Depending on your financial situation, you may qualify independently or benefit significantly from a co-signer to achieve homeownership.
+Depending on your situation, you may qualify independently or gain substantially from a co-signer to achieve homeownership.

-Before agreeing to a co-signer arrangement, all parties should discuss these important considerations:
+Before agreeing to a co-signer arrangement, everyone should talk through these important considerations:

 • Payment responsibility boundaries and backup plans